suzukiplan/z80/README.md

 - `addReturnHandler` can set multiple ReturnHandlers.
 - call `removeAllReturnHandlers` if you want to remove the ReturnHandler(s).
+- call `addReturnHandlerFP` if you want to use the function pointer.
 - In the case of a condition-specified branch instruction, only the case where the branch is executed is callbacked.

 ## License